aacl2023-srw/aacl2023-srw.github.io/naacl-blog.md

 ![](blog/all_authors.png){:height="70%" width="70%"}

+We are eagerly waiting to welcome new faces in this exciting world of Computational Linguistics.

 __Acknowledgement__
 I want to thank Laura Burdick, Farah Nadeem, Greg Durrett, and Na-Rae Han for helping to prepare this blog.
 I also